gtanczyk/genaicode/README.md

 GenAIcode supports various command-line options to customize its behavior:

+- `--ui`: Run the tool as a web server, and use it via browser
 - `--interactive`: Run the tool in interactive mode
 - `--dry-run`: Runs the tool without making any changes to the files.
 - `--consider-all-files`: Considers all files for code generation, even if they don't contain `@CODEGEN` comments.